Marital problems among Muslims in America are of increasing concern.

-Khurshid Ahmad writes in his book, Family Life in Islam, “the relationship between husband and wife is a spiritual relationship and sustains and generates love, kindness, mercy, compassion, mutual confidence, self-sacrifice, solace and succor.”
+Khurshid Ahmad writes in his book, Family Life in Islam, “the relationship between husband and wife is a spiritual relationship and sustains and generates love, kindness, mercy, compassion, mutual confidence, self-sacrifice, solace, and succor.”

-In Islam the healthy marriage begins with a strong practice of Islamic tradition and spousal selection based on the Quran and Sunnah.
+In Islam, the healthy marriage begins with a strong practice of Islamic tradition and spousal selection based on the Quran and Sunnah.

 Muslims can choose a spouse for many reasons but piety is considered the best reason.
-Abu Huraira reported Allah’s Messenger as saying, A woman may be married for four reasons: for her property, her status, her beauty and her religion; so try to get one who is religious, …”(Muslim).
+Abu Huraira reported Allah’s Messenger as saying, A woman may be married for four reasons: for her property, her status, her beauty, and her religion; so try to get one who is religious, …”(Muslim).

 If a spouse is chosen merely for his or her attractiveness or socioeconomic status, the likelihood is that those attributes will be the sum total of the marriage.

 A healthy marriage is based on strong Iman (faith) and strong Taqwa (fear of Allah).
-Because the couple unites for the sake and love of Allah, they are able to make decisions and resolve problems upon based this commitment.
+Because the couple unites for the sake and love of Allah, they are able to make decisions and resolve problems upon based on this commitment.

 Fikr (reflection) and Dhikr (remembrance) of Allah are a regular part of the marriage.
 The couple keeps their obligations to Allah and remembers Him often, even in their most intimate affairs.
 They reflect on what He has given them and on ways to improve their relationship with Him and thus with each other.

 Both have realistic expectations of each other and of the marriage, and they practice good communication skills, engage in mutual consultation, and are calm and even-tempered.
-Honesty, trustworthiness, humility and a willingness to cooperate and compromise help to build a strong relationship.
+Honesty, trustworthiness, humility, and a willingness to cooperate and compromise help to build a strong relationship.

 Problems Couples Experience

-A comprehensive Islamic social service system that includes prevention education and support, early intervention and treatment is greatly needed by the American Muslim Community.
+A comprehensive Islamic social service system that includes prevention education and support, early intervention, and treatment is greatly needed by the American Muslim Community.